Estimate Time4 min

 • It uses the number of advancing stocks vs. declining stocks.

-There are several variations of the advance-decline indicator, but all attempt to answer the same question: Are investors generally bullish or bearish?
+There are several variations of advance/decline data, but all attempt to answer the same question: Are investors generally bullish or bearish?

 It’s a sentiment indicator that looks at the number of advancing stocks vs. the number of declining stocks.
-Chart users can utilize this indicator to help confirm trends or signal potential reversals.
-The advance-decline line takes the cumulative total of the number of stocks advancing less the number of stocks declining over some period of time.
+Chart users can utilize this information to help confirm trends or signal potential reversals.
+The advance/decline line takes the cumulative total of the number of stocks advancing less the number of stocks declining over some period of time.

 Here are the key points to know:

-Basically, you look at the slope (or trend) of the advance-decline line and can compare it against the trend for stocks.
-Of course, these signals may not always confirm trends or forecast potential reversals.
-However, they are one of the primary ways that investors broadly assess investor sentiment.
+You can look at the slope (or trend) of the advance/decline line and can compare it against the trend for stocks.
+Of course, these signals may not always confirm trends or forecast potential reversals, but investors can use them to broadly assess investor sentiment.

 The chart is described in the text above the chart.

 It’s also possible to look for divergences between an index’s value and the breadth indicator to signal a turning point.
 For example, if the S&P 500 made a higher high while the indicator made a lower high, this could suggest that the rally is weakening.
-Neither the S&P 500 nor its advance-decline line have made lower lows compared to recent patterns yet, which makes the case for the recent downturn in breadth to be a source of concern rather than a reversal signal.
+Alternatively, if the S&P 500 made a lower low while the indicator made a higher low, that could suggest the downtrend is weakening.
+The S&P 500 has rebounded off its lows, but has yet to make a higher high.
+If it does (or it makes lower lows from here), you could monitor advance/decline action to confirm or not confirm the trend.

 Charting investing sentiment